Best probiotics for IBS

 It is important that sufferers of IBS keep a food diary to help understand if any foods in your diet are triggering a reaction.
 Your diet should provide plenty of water-soluble fibre which helps to feed the probiotics in your gut as well as aiding with normal bowel movements and transit times.

-You may also enjoy '7 best foods to help you debloat'.
+You may also enjoy learning about the '7 best foods to help you debloat'.

 Understand your diet.
 Create your free Diet Profile.